indigo-fish/energymet-analysis/README.md

 ## Structure Overview

 The repository consists of the directories:
+- **pypsa-usa_workflow/**: Files which should be replaced in the standard pypsa-usa repository, after [following instructions](https://pypsa-usa.readthedocs.io/en/latest/) for standard setup.
+- **pypsa-usa_figures/**: Includes plots that are created as part of the pypsa-usa runs, for the default networks.
-- **analysis_code/**: All Python scripts other than **launch_analysis.py**.
+- **analysis_code/**: All Python scripts other than **launch_analysis.py** and **launch_yearly_average.py**.
-- **DATA/**: Includes a link to a compressed version of the sample netCDF electricity network output.
+- **DATA/**: Includes a link to a compressed version of the netCDF electricity network outputs used in the study.
 This folder should be downloaded and extracted to this folder in the user's repository, or another `pypsa-usa` electricity network netCDF output provided.
 - **Figures/**: Used to store subfolder of plots for each run name analysed.
 By default includes plots of the sample network.
 - **TEMP_OUTPUTS/**: Will create a subfolder of intermediate output files (e.g. highest electricity price hours, ERA5 downloads) for each run analysed.
 By default includes these intermediate outputs for the sample network.

 ### Code

 1. **launch_analysis.py**: This is the main script that triggers the entire analysis process by calling the respective scripts in the **analysis_code/** folder to analyse electricity data, download ERA5 data, and process it.
-The user should update the `RUN_NAME` and `WEATHER_YEAR` before launching this script.
+By default, assumes runs for 1988, 1998, 2019 and 2021 are being analysed at a time granularity of 1H, 2H, 3H, 4H, 6H.
+The user should update the run names and weather years before launching this script.
 2. **analysis_code/read_electricity_network.py**: This module reads and analyses electricity network data from the named netCDF file.
 It calculates mean hourly prices, identifies periods of high pricing, and visualises electricity generation by carrier.
 3. **analysis_code/download_era5_data.py**: This module contains functions for downloading ERA5 climate data using the CDS API.
 It loads the dates identified in the previous scripts, downloads the data for a set of relevant variables, and unzips the files for further processing.
 4. **analysis_code/process_era5_data.py**: This module contains functions used to process the downloaded ERA5 climate data, including loading datasets, plotting the data, and saving visualizations to specified folders.
+5. **launch_yearly_average.py**: This script is equivalent to **launch_analysis.py**, but for annual average data for each weather year to compare to.
+6. **analysis_code/download_ear5_yearly.py** This script is equivalent to **analysis_code/download_era5_data.py** but uses the monthly average ERA5 data to create annual average plots for comparison with the plots from high price periods.

 ## Requirements
 Ensure you have the following Python libraries installed: